Operating Protocol and Practical Skills

 A Course in Practical Skills for New Licensees

-David Haycock KI6AWR has developed a curriculum that is focused on practical skills to get new licensees comfortable with getting on the air.
-He has shared his course outline with us.
+David Haycock KI6AWR with members of the Radio Club of Alameda has developed a curriculum that is focused on practical skills to get new licensees comfortable with getting on the air.
+This curriculum was developed specifically for trainees joining the Alamada CERT team.
+He shares the story, lessons learned and two versions of the course syllabus with us.
 The syllabus walks through the topics of simplex and repeaters, programming radios and simplex and repeater protocols.
 Students are also required to participate in a weekly net.

 Teaching Morse Code